AxisCommunications/axis-aws-kinesis-vsp/README.md

     > Currently the script only supports a profile named `default` for the calls made towards AWS CLI.
 If you like it to use another profile read about [Named profiles for the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) in the AWS documentation and update the script accordingly.

-### Creating the image
+### Install

-There's two options for how to run an image using the generated certificates.
-Either by building the certificates into an image or by generation temporary credentials from the certificate.
+There's two options for how to run an image using the generated certificate.
+Either by building the certificate into an image or by generation temporary credentials from the certificate.

-#### Option 1: Building the certificates into the image:

-With this option the image **need to be rebuild** to include the certificate.
-To use this option the following steps needs to be performed:

-1. Step back into the `x509-authentication` directory and build an image.

-    - To build the image first set the following environment variables in your shell:

-        ```sh
-        export IMAGE_NAME=<Choose a name to tag the new image running with certificates with>
-        export IMAGE_TAG=<Choose either latest-armv7hf or latest-aarch64>
-        export DEVICE_IP=<camera IP>
-        ```

-    - Then run the build command:

-        ```sh
-        docker buildx build --tag ${IMAGE_NAME}:${IMAGE_TAG} --build-arg IMAGE_TAG=$IMAGE_TAG .
-        ```

-2. Create the Kinesis Video Stream.

-    If the policy is set with the script above or according to the [AWS documentation](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-iot.html), permission will **not** be set for `KinesisVideo:CreateStream` action.
-I.e. the stream will have to be created manually.

-    ```sh
-    aws kinesisvideo create-stream --data-retention-in-hours 2 --stream-name <name of the stream used in above steps>
-    ```

-    >The stream name must be the same as the name of the Thing created earlier.

-#### Option 2: Use temporary credentials generated from the certificate files
+#### From Docker Hub

 With this option the image will **not** need to be rebuild.
 To use this option the following steps needs to be performed: